hynek/structlog/docs/twisted.rst

 Concrete Bound Logger
 ---------------------

-To make structlog's behavior less magicy, it ships with a Twisted-specific wrapper class that has an explicit API instead of improvising: :class:`structlog.twisted.BoundLogger`.
+To make ``structlog``'s behavior less magicy, it ships with a Twisted-specific wrapper class that has an explicit API instead of improvising: :class:`structlog.twisted.BoundLogger`.
 It behaves exactly like the generic :class:`structlog.BoundLogger` except:

 - it's slightly faster due to less overhead,
 - has an explicit API (:func:`~structlog.twisted.BoundLogger.msg` and :func:`~structlog.twisted.BoundLogger.err`),
 - hence causing less cryptic error messages if you get method names wrong.

-In order to avoid that structlog disturbs your CamelCase harmony, it comes with an alias for :func:`structlog.get_logger` called :func:`structlog.getLogger`.
+In order to avoid that ``structlog`` disturbs your CamelCase harmony, it comes with an alias for :func:`structlog.get_logger` called :func:`structlog.getLogger`.

 Processors
 ----------

-structlog comes with two Twisted-specific processors:
+``structlog`` comes with two Twisted-specific processors:

 :class:`~structlog.twisted.EventAdapter`
    This is useful if you have an existing Twisted application and just want to wrap your loggers for now.